Aissac/radiant-stereotype-extension/README.md

 3. Page type

 The key should look like: `stereotype.<name_of_the_stereotype>.page_type` and the value has to be a valid `class_name` attribute of the Page class.
 (Examples: ArchivePage, FileNotFoundPage or ArchiveMonthIndexPage)

+4. Status

+The key has to look like: `stereotype.<name_of_stereotype>.status` and the value has to be a valid `status` attribute of the page: draft, hidden, reviewed, published

 Usage
 ---